J.P. Morgan vs charles schwab

 Schwab:

-Schwab offers margin accounts and option spreads for self-directed traders.
-Its margin rates start at 11.825% and decrease for larger balances.
+Schwab offers margin accounts and option spreads for self-directed clients.
+The firm’s margin schedule begins at 11.825% and decreases for larger balances.

 Winner: Tie